Kobe-Martinez/tinyL-compiler/README.md

 ## Overview

-This repository contains a recursive-descent parser and code generator for the tinyL language, a simple programming language defined by its context-free grammar (CFG).
-The project showcases key concepts in parsing, tokenization, and compiler construction.
+A recursive-descent parser and code generator for the tinyL language, a compact programming language defined by its context-free grammar (CFG).
+This project demonstrates fundamental concepts in compiler design, including parsing, tokenization, and code generation.

 ## Table of Contents